gilesknap/k3s-minecraft/README.md

 This is a very easy set of instructions for setting up a Kubernetes cluster and deploying minecraft java edition servers.

 It has been tested on Ubuntu 20.10 and Raspbian Bullseye.
-For some details on installing on Raspberry Pi see [here](useful/README.md)

 Give it a try, K3S provides a good uninstaller that will clean up your system if you decide to back out.